 Tennessee is home to 109 Title IV degree-granting colleges and universities.
 Because Title IV schools are eligible for federal financial aid programs, even the most expensive art and design schools are accessible to students with financial need.
 Browse the list below for the best art and design schools, traditional colleges, and universities for aspiring digital media artists.

 Tennessee is home to 109 Title IV colleges and universities.
 Title IV schools are eligible for federal financial aid programs.
 This means, even the most expensive art and design programs are accessible to students with financial need.
 Scroll through the list below to take a look at the top picks for digital media majors and what they have to offer.

-Austin Peay State University - Degrees Offered: B. F. A. Art with Concentration in Illustration, Visual Communications, Studio Arts with Concentration in Digital Media
+Austin Peay State University - Degrees Offered: BA or BS Communication Arts with a Specialization in Media Technologies; BA Studio Arts with a Concentration in Digital Media

-Union University - Degrees Offered: B. A., B. S. Digital Media Studies, B. A. Graphic Design
+Union University - Degrees Offered: BA or BS Digital Media Studies

-East Tennessee State University - Degrees Offered: B.S.
-Digital Media with Concentrations in Animation, Visualization, and Interaction & Game Design; M. S. Technology with Digital Media Concentration; B. F. A. Art with Specialization in Graphic Design; M. A. New Media Studio;
+East Tennessee State University - Degrees Offered: BS Digital Media with Concentrations in Animation, Visualization, and Interaction & Game Design; MS Technology with a Digital Media Concentration; MA New Media Studio

 Employment and Salary Trends for Tennessee Digital Media Artists

 As mentioned, digital media graduates are well prepared to work in a variety of fields.
 Most of these fields are members of the broad group "Arts, Design, Entertainment, Sports, and Media" (ADESM) occupations.
 According to the Bureau of Labor Statistics (BLS), Tennessee is home to 28,860 professionals in this group, and they average around $49,260 per year.
 In 2010, the state was home to 25,130 ADESM professionals averaging $44,670.